 On the Kanban Board, team members pick Stories from the top of the Backlog stack.
 This is usually the To Do column.
 If a new priority arises, work on a particular item can be dropped back to the ‘To Do’ stage.
 A higher priority work will then be taken up.
 To ‘drop’ the work in between like this needs the use of a proper versioning and release workflow setup.
 Gitflow from Github is a popular workflow tool that allows you to do this via ‘git versioning’.

 Kanban Boards have adopted by project management tools such as Trello, owned by Atlassian, who have now integrated this with Jira, favoured by many design and development teams for the more detailed Tasks that underpin the Scrum Agile method described above.

-At Cliffex we have created a method we call ‘Scrumban’: combining the predictability of Scrum with the flexibility of Kanban.
-This is explained further in our next post.
+At Cliffex we have follow a method called Scrumban – combining the predictability of Scrum with the flexibility of Kanban.
+I have explained Scrumban further in the next post.